Monday, April 14, 2025

 A) Market situation if one appraises secondary reactions not bound by the three weeks and 1/3 retracement dogma

-As I explained in this post, the primary trend shifted to bullish on 6/4/24.
+As I explained in this post, the trend was signaled as bearish on 12/18/24.

-As I explained in this post, the primary trend was signaled as bullish on 7/31/24.
+As I explained in this post, the trend was signaled as bearish on 12/18/24.

 Sincerely,